 - Potential reduction in long term costs through more effective patient engagement

-The following assets will be delivered by this Initiative:
+The following assets will be delivered by this initiative in Q3-2019:

 Patient Protocol Engagement Toolkit (P -PET): The P-PET provides tools and resources to use in engaging patient advisors during protocol development with the goal to improve patient experience and reduce patient burden as a study participant.
 The P-PET can be utilized by sponsors to partner with patient advisors in creating patient-centric clinical studies.